 +41 22 379 78 81

 Research Interest / Recherches

 I completed my BA in History and my MA in English at the University of Fribourg.
-There, I also submitted my doctoral thesis, entitled “The Border-Crossing Fiction of Louise Erdrich, James Welch, Thomas King, and Tomson Highway: Creating Kinship Across Nations and Languages,” in May 2019.
+There, I also defended my doctoral thesis on the border-crossing fiction of Louise Erdrich, James Welch, Thomas King, and Tomson Highway.
 I have spent various research and exchange semesters abroad, notably at Thompson Rivers University, Radboud Universiteit Nijmegen, the University of Minnesota-Duluth, and Simon Fraser University.
 My main research interests include Indigenous literatures, specifically place-based ways of knowing, kinship, and Indigenous language revitalization.

 “The Controversy Around Joseph Boyden’s Identity: A Missed Opportunity at Reconciliation.”
 Vienna Working Papers in Canadian Studies, vol. 2, edited by Marc Chalier, Claudia Grill, Alexandra Hauke, and Jessica Janssen, 2019, pp. 61-84. zenodo.org/record/2596439#.XOQPNXduJaS

 “‘not quite human, not quite wolf, but something in between’: Liminal Spaces in Eden Robinson’s Monkey Beach.”
 In-Between: Liminal Spaces in Canadian Literature and Culture, edited by Stefan L. Brandt.
 Canadiana Series.
 New York et al.: Peter Lang, 2017.
 101-112.